 This is perhaps an issue for curing HIV more than preventing it getting into our DNA in the first place, but hypothetical cures for HIV may well rely at least in part on a therapeutic vaccine that can neutralise HIV as soon as it comes out of hiding.

-However, if the terrorist is HIV, it will be more difficult for the immigration and security forces to do their job.
+However, if the troublemaker is HIV, it’s more difficult for security to do its job.

-Firstly, HIV is a master of disguise and, to the Border Force, looks nothing like its photo.
+Firstly, HIV is a master of disguise and often doesn’t look much like its photo.

-Secondly, it’s more like a terrorist organisation than a single person: the immune system can’t keep up with its new recruits, whether they’re entering the country or are being radicalised there.
+Secondly, it’s more like a gang than a single person: the immune system can’t keep up with all of them.

-Thirdly, if it does get in, it can stay for a long time in ‘sleeper cells’ that are difficult for the security forces to detect and infiltrate.
+Thirdly, if it does get in, it can stay for a long time quietly waiting to do mischief without being detected.

 Full image credit: A man is getting an injection with a syringe at hospital.
 Image by Marco Verch Professional Photographer.
 Available at https://foto.wuestenigel.com/a-man-is-getting-an-injection-with-a-syringe-at-hospital/ under a Creative Commons licence CC BY 2.0.